 Finsbury Park is a stop on the Piccadilly and Victoria lines and is the fourth-busiest Underground station outside of zone one, with some 27 million people flowing through the station every year.

 Finsbury Park is a major stop on the network rail line, for those heading to the capital.
 It is easily accessible via the Welwyn Garden and Hertford East Lines from Cambridge and Peterborough.
-By 2018, you’ll be able to catch a train, via the Thames Link, direct to London Bridge and the South coast.
+You can also catch the Thames Link, direct to London Bridge and the South coast.

 Finsbury Park is served by the following bus routes: W3, W7, 4, 19, 29 106, 153, 210, 236, 253, 254, 259, N19, N29, N253, N279